SaltworkerMLU/robotkinematicscatalogue/README.md

 <!--
 ## A to-do list
 1. Expand range of compatible robotic arms
-    - Add 2D delta robots
+    - Add 3D & 2D delta robots
-    - Make IK work for all types of SCARA robots
     - Make IK work for all types of industrial robots
-    - Add 7DOF robots (FK and IK)
+    - Add 7DOF robots IK
 2. Include more aspects of robot kinematics
     - Jacobians and singularity analysis
     - Numerical IK solver for *any* type of robotic arm